realworldocaml/mdx/README.md

 In that case, `ppx test <file>` will run the command but will not generate `<file>.corrected` if the new output differs from the one described in the file.
-Use `ppx test --non-deterministic <file>` to come back to the default behaviour.
+Use `mdx test --non-deterministic <file>` to come back to the default behaviour.

 **Non-deterministic Commands**